kubernetes/website/content/en/docs/concepts/services-networking/service.md

 Each Pod gets its own IP address (Kubernetes expects network plugins to ensure this).
-For a given Deployment in your cluster, the set of Pods running in one moment in time could be different from the set of Pods running that application a moment later.
+For a given Deployment in your cluster, the set of Pods running in one moment in time could be different from the set of Pods running that application a moment later due to scaling, resources or demand.

 This leads to a problem: if some set of Pods (call them "backends") provides functionality to other Pods (call them "frontends") inside your cluster,